skamdem/02-overview/README.md

 # Terraform overview and setup

-Instructions include basic "hello world" terraform config to provision a single AWS EC2 instance.
+> Instructions for basic terraform config to provision a single AWS EC2 instance.
+>

-This project originates from https://github.com/sidpalas/devops-directive-terraform-course
+> This project originates from [here](https://github.com/sidpalas/devops-directive-terraform-course "devops directive terraform course")

-We shall be running the following commands:
+## List of commands:

 ```
 $ terraform init